 How to Build an Xcode Project from the Command Line?

 Before we start using xcodebuild, we need to understand some terms that are related to an Xcode project.
 These terms are:

-• iOS project file: This is the main file that links everything in your project.
-It has the extension .xcodeproj and contains references to the source files, resources, libraries, targets, and build configurations of your project.
+- iOS project file: This is the main file that links everything in your project.
+It has the extension

-• Target: This defines the product that is built from your project.
+and is useful when you have multiple projects that depend on each other or use external libraries such as CocoaPods.
+A workspace also has its own build settings and schemes. - Target: This defines the product that is built from your project.
 A project can have one or more targets, such as an app target, a test target, or an extension target.
 Each target has its own build settings and build phases that specify how to build the product.

-• Scheme: This defines how the operations are performed on each target.
+- Scheme: This defines how the operations are performed on each target.
 A scheme can have one or more actions, such as build, run, test, archive, profile, and analyze.
 Each action has its own settings and options that determine how to execute the operation.

-• Build configuration: This defines a set of build settings that apply to a specific situation.
+- Build configuration: This defines a set of build settings that apply to a specific situation.
 A project usually has two build configurations: Debug and Release.
 The Debug configuration is used for development and testing purposes, while the Release configuration is used for distribution and deployment purposes.

+How to Build an Xcode Project from the Command Line?